Johnson & Johnson has yet to settle its Invega lawsuits, so it’s impossible to say for sure what sort of relief plaintiffs might receive.

 77 Plaintiffs v.
 Johnson & Johnson (2013)

 In January 2013, Johnson & Johnson reached undisclosed settlements with 77 more plaintiffs who had filed lawsuits over Risperdal side effects.
 Later that year, the plaintiffs filed a motion to enforce that settlement, claiming that J&J had not honored its terms and had no intention of doing so.
-(There have been no updates to this story for the past two and a half years, so presumably a judge forced J&J to uphold the terms of the settlement.)
+(There have been no updates to this story for the past three and a half years.)

 Pledger v.
 Johnson & Johnson (2015)